 Is the substance in a mixture?
-No Not a mixture (most quantities of the substance are not mixed)

-Is any quantity of the substance on site uncontalned?
-No All quantities are contained

-Provide more details on the substance type (mixture and/or not a mixture) and on the containment type (contained and/or uncontained).
+No .Not a mixture (most quantities of the substance are not mixed) Is any quantity of the substance on site uncontained?
+No .All quantities are contained Provide more details on the substance type (mixture and/or not a mixture) and on the containment type (contained and/or uncontalned).
 This can include the number of containers, their capacity, how the substance is "uncontained", and any other useful detail.

-Quantity and Container System Information

-Provide the maximum expected quantity (contained and

-uncontained) of the substance (metric tonnes)

-If the substance is contained in a container system ("No - All quantities are contained" is selected in the previous section of this page), provide the maximum capacity of the largest container containing the substance (metric tonnes)
+Quantity and Container System Information Provide the maximum expected quantity (contained and uncontained) of the substance (metric tonnes) 180 If the substance is contained in a container system ("No - All quantities are contained" is selected in the previous section of this page), provide the maximum capacity of the largest container containing the substance {metric tonnes) 60.000 Concentration Confirm that the concentration is equal to or above the threshold Ves

-Concentration

-Confirm that the concentration is equal to or above the threshold listed in Schedule 1
+Confirm that the concentration is equal to or above the threshold Yes listed in Schedule 1